Chapter

 What does John 5:39 mean?

-Verses 39 and 40 summarize a crucial point about the difference between faith and belief.
+This part of the gospel of John (John 5:40) summarizes a crucial point about the difference between faith and belief.
 A person who refuses to believe cannot be convinced, no matter what evidence they are given (John 5:40).
-In verses 37 and 38, Jesus criticized the local religious leaders for never hearing the voice of God.
-They are rejecting Jesus and His message (John 5:18) because they are unwilling, not because they are uninformed.
+Jesus criticized the local religious leaders for never hearing the voice of God (John 5:37–38).
+They reject Jesus and His message (John 5:18) because they are unwilling, not because they are uninformed.

 This is why God does not offer "proof" to all people: it won't necessarily produce obedience or trust.
 Simply knowing that God exists does not mean obedience will follow (James 2:19).
 Having knowledge does not always mean trusting in God, as Israel's own disobedience showed (Numbers 14:20–23; Nehemiah 9:16–17; Psalm 78:11–12).
 And, here, the fact that the Pharisees were knowledgeable in the Scriptures did not necessarily mean they were willing to accept Jesus (John 7:17).

-Verse 40 will show the real problem behind the disbelief of these religious hypocrites, which is also the basic problem with all who reject Jesus Christ: they do not believe because they will not believe.
-No amount of proof is enough to overcome that.
+This passage shows the real cause of disbelief in these religious hypocrites.
+It is the same basic problem with all who reject Jesus Christ: they do not believe because they will not believe.
+No amount of proof is enough to overcome that (Luke 16:31).

 Expand